repo-sync/pull-request/README.md

 ## Features
  * Create pull requests
+ * Create pull requests on other repos
  * Add reviewers, assignees, labels, or milestones
  * Customize pull request title and body
- * Fail silently when a pull request already exists
+ * Retrieve the existing pull request url if a pull request already exists

 ## Usage